timnon/pyschedule/README.md

 Pyschedule is python package to compute resource-constrained schedules.
 If you need to get some tasks done, and you have some resources to accomplish this, then pyschedule might be helpful to compute schedules.
 Some features are:

-- precedence relations between tasks: e.g. task A should be done before task B
+- **precedence relations:** e.g. task A should be done before task B
-- resource requirements: e.g. some task A can be done by resource X or Y
+- **resource requirements:** e.g. some task A can be done by resource X or Y
-- capacities: e.g. resource X can only process a few tasks
+- **resource capacities:** e.g. resource X can only process a few tasks

-The number of possible applications are endless, some cases to which pyschedule has been applied to compute schedules that assign tasks to resources:
+Some previous use-cases where pyschedule has been applied to assign tasks to resources:

-- school timetables: teachers to classes
+- school timetables: assign teachers to classes
-- beer brewing: equipment to brewing stages
+- beer brewing: assign equipment to brewing stages
-- sport schedules: stadiums to games
+- sport schedules: assign stadiums to games

 A simple pyschedule scenario where houshold tasks need to get assigned to two persons, called Alice and Bob, could look as follows: